jdekoning/terraform-csgo-server/README.md

 * Make sure the block device under the host is big enough (~40GB).
 Steam throws very ugly errors.

 ### Configuration
 Create the file `secret.auto.tfvars` in the project root.

-Populate it with the minimum config (below) and any ssh keys you'd like added.
+Populate it with the minimum config (below).
 ```
 ssh-access-ip="your-ip-address"
 cidr-block="172.33.0.0/16"